Greeks at Nine/Jews at Eleven

 “My prayer is not for them alone.
 I pray also for those who will believe in me through their message, that all of them may be one. … May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me.”
 (John 17:20,21,23, NIV)

 Many people have marveled at the priestly prayer of Jesus in John 17.
 Can there be any doubt that unity in the church was His chief concern?
 Paul and the other leaders of the church shared this concern as they sought to make the fractured, factious followers of Jesus into a functioning whole.
 Musicians have a special understanding of unity with diversity.
-The musical term ensemble means together.5 There is a difference between 50 people singing at the same time and a 50-voice choir.
+The musical term ensemble means together.
+There is a difference between 50 people singing at the same time and a 50-voice choir.
 Unity with diversity is vividly demonstrated in the instruments of the orchestra.
 Twenty-five instrumentalists all improvising at the same time on the same song will most likely be chaotic and noisome.
-But the same 25 orchestra players in an balanced instrumentation playing an excellent orchestra score can express anything from the intimate, to the mighty, to the joyful, to the plaintiff, to the music of peace or of war.
+But the same 25 orchestra players in a balanced instrumentation playing an excellent orchestra score can express anything from the intimate, to the mighty, to the joyful, to the plaintiff, to the music of peace or of war.
 Ensemble — togetherness — results in real communication.

 And so it is with the church in worship.
 In the unity of substance (worship, Word, altar) and the diversity of the cultures of the peoples of the earth, we can be one without the loss of our individuality.
 I quickly tire of the sound of the brass only, or woodwinds only, or strings only, or percussion only.
 But with all of them playing decently and in order, with ensemble, the orchestra is never a tiring sound; it is fresh, new, and appropriate.
 This is a picture of the Universal Church.
 Each family of nations has a sound of its own to add to the choir and orchestra of humanity in worship.
-I have heard the unbridled joy of the African song and the immediacy of the African-American song; the passion of the Eastern European song in Romania and the peace of Taize worship from France; the sweetness of the Filipino song and the joyful energy of the Latin-American song; and, in my own land, the truth of the great hymns of the English-speaking church, the testimony of the great gospel songs of our parents, and the tender intimacy of the songs of American youth.
+I have heard the unbridled joy of the African song and the immediacy of the African-American song; the passion of the Eastern European song in Romania and the peace of Taize worship from France; the sweetness of the Filipino song and the joyful energy of the Latin-American song; and, in my own land, the truth of the great hymns of the English-speaking church, the testimony of the great gospel songs of our parents, and the passion urgency of the songs of American youth.
 We can only imagine the variety of sounds and forms worship will contain in the millennial reign when every tribe and tongue and nation gathers before the Throne of God and of the Lamb.
 But today, instead of enjoying the diversity of God’s singers and players, do we put our personal cultural sounds on like a set of cultural headphones?
 If so, we are closing out the sounds around us and amplifying the sounds we are used to.

 If anyone had to learn how to open up to the worship of different brothers and sisters in the Lord, it was the apostles.
 From the record in the Book of Acts, it seems they were not prepared for the inclusion of the Gentiles in the kingdom of God as full partners, especially as brothers and sisters.
 In spite of the prophesies of Isaiah and Amos that the Kingdom would be based on the Tabernacle of David (Isaiah 16:5; Amos 9:11,12) where Gentiles, women, and children (the remnant of mankind) were welcomed at the summit of Mt.
 Zion, this seemed to be a surprise to the apostles.
 Yet they could not deny that God had saved the Gentiles and had even baptized them in the Holy Spirit with evidence of speaking in tongues.
 (Acts 10:44–48)